somini/boilerplate.user.js/README.markdown

 It will also remove unwanted files and reset the git repository, so *don't run it on an existing repo*.

+The pre-commit hook and the configure script are stored in the `.git-hooks` folder.
+Running

+    .git-hooks/configure

+should configure the hook on other repositories.

 # Dependencies

 * git